 I think this Audi 100 is right up there with the Rover 800 in terms of curiousness.
 Pretty amazing how far Audi exteriors have gone from this very understated Bauhaus design language of the 80s to today’s gigantic front grille monstrosities.

 Keeping things minimal still are Smart cars.
-Their latest cars might have an enlarged front grille, but i think they’ve managed to avoid become too vulgar with their aesthetic.
+Their latest cars might have an enlarged front grille, but I think they’ve managed to avoid becoming too vulgar with their aesthetic.